h-enk/henkverlinde.com/content/blog/master-npm-with-hugo-an-introduction-to-npm/index.md

 ## Wrap up

 You're now familiar with the basic concepts of npm.
 We also went through the most basic example of installing a single dependency to an empty project.
-You can find the example in the [npm-hugo](https://github.com/h-enk/npm-hugo/tree/basic-example) repo I've set up.
+You can find the example in the [npm-hugo](https://github.com/h-enk/npm-hugo) repo I've set up.

-In the [next post](/master-npm-with-hugo-managing-dependencies/) we're going to talk about how to manage dependencies.
+In the [next post]({{< ref "master-npm-with-hugo-managing-dependencies" >}}) we're going to talk about how to manage dependencies.

-{{< alert icon="💡" text="<a href=\"https://gethyas.com/\">Hyas</a> is a modern Hugo starter using npm to manage dependencies and run customized build scripts." >}}
+{{< alert icon="💡" text="Hyas is a <a href=\"https://gethyas.com/\">modern Hugo starter</a> using npm to manage dependencies and run customized build scripts." >}}